Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - So far we have learned a very linear approach to programming.

-- If we review our Hello World, it important to note the compiler reads each line of code from top to bottom until it executes the last line.
+- If we review our Hello World, its important to note the compiler reads each line of code from top to bottom until it executes the last line.

 - Likewise, all of our code resides in the <mark>main</mark>method.

 - As much as possible, we want to try to compartmentalize our code.

-- When we think about programming we want to consider we may not need to execute every line of code with each execution.
+- When we think about programming, we want to consider we may not need to execute every line of code with each execution.

 - One example may be accessing your email account.

-- After you setup your email account, you do not want to have to perfom the same steps everytime you access your account.
+- After you setup your email account, you do not want to have to perform the same steps everytime you access your account.

 - Methods are a way of controlling code execution.
-Meaning reading and executing code as needed when needed.
+Which means reading and executing code as needed when needed.

 ## ...You are already familiar with some methods